florianeckerstorfer/florian.ec/src/blog/2020-10-12-eleventy-and-responsive-images/index.md

 > - Generating multiple versions of images at different widths and sets the srcset and sizes of the img element so regardless of the width of the device, the correct image is downloaded.
 > - Using the “blur up” technique popularized by Medium and Facebook where a small 20px wide version of the image is shown as a placeholder until the actual image is downloaded.

 When I moved from Gatsby to Eleventy I did not find an easy to use these techniques and instead implemented a [Nunjucks shortcode for responsive images](https://github.com/florianeckerstorfer/florian.ec/blob/3a2e714e2c7b8ecc8e942953ab63beb7e640812d/src/shortcodes/responsiveImg.js).
 This shortcode generates the HTML markup for multiple versions of the image, which I generate using [Gulp](https://github.com/florianeckerstorfer/florian.ec/blob/685d2dd498008e2ad502a71d27287a0081d666ce/gulpfile.js).
-By separating the image generation and rendering the markup it was fast to implement, but I could not implement the “blur up” technique and setting the size of the image.
+By separating the image generation and rendering the markup it was fast to implement, but I did not yet implement the “blur up” technique and setting the size of the image.

 ## Training Montage